-See why the world needs more freethinkers.
-Learn how to become one.
+See why the world needs more freethinkers and learn how to become one.

 What is a Freethinker?